drizzle-team/drizzle-orm/docs/joins.md

 ## Aggregating results

 OK, so you have obtained all the cities and the users for every city.
-But what you **really** wanted is a **list** of users for every city, and what you currently have is a `city-user?` combinations.
+But what you **really** wanted is a **list** of users for every city, and what you currently have is an array of `city-user?` combinations.
 So, how do you transform it?
 That's the neat part - you can do that however you'd like!
 No hand-holding here.

 For example, one of the ways to do that would be `Array.reduce()`: